-Artemis Projects is a Sydney based art collective by Ben Ferris and Ira Ferris.
+Artemis Projects is an art collective creating in Eastern Europe and Australia.
+Artemis Projects co-Artistic Directors are Ben Ferris and Ira Ferris.

 Ira is a curator, writer, podcaster, conceptual artist, and cultural producer.
 Her curatorial interests are broad but tend to gravitate towards conceptual art practices.
 As a former contemporary dancer she is interested in and inspired by somaesthetics and the way our bodies navigate and experience the exhibition space.
 Ira holds MA in Journalism, is a casual art programs producer and presenter on Sydney’s Eastside Radio, and hosts her own podcast channel featuring interviews with local and international artists.
 She is also a co-curator and podcast producer at DANCE CINEMA, an online platform for dance films/videos and podcasts with their makers.
 She is a founder of SPAJALICA, an annual pairing of artists from ex-YU countries.
 See Ira’s projects here.